gmavrom/gmavrom.github.io/index.md

   <a href="http://mavromatidis.me/publications/" class="btn">Publications</a>
 </p></center>

-You can find information about the research I do for [my PhD][] or visit my [blog][] where I discuss things that could be related to my work or maybe not.
+<div style="text-align: justify"> You can find information about the research I do for <a href="http://mavromatidis.me/my-phd/">my PhD</a> or visit my <a href="http://mavromatidis.me/blog/">blog</a> where I discuss things that could be related to my work or maybe not. </div>

 Before doing my PhD, I graduated from [Aristotle University of Thessaloniki][] with a MEng in [Mechanical Engineering][].
 I continued my path [Imperial College London][] from where I graduated with an [MSc in Sustainable Energy Futures][].